-One of the first places to start when you’ve been diagnosed with IBS is to take a good look at your eating habits.
+One of the first places to start when you’ve been diagnosed with IBS is to look at your eating habits.
 And the easiest way to do this is to keep an IBS food diary.

 Now whilst I certainly don’t believe that food is the enemy and you’re going to be condemned to a permanent diet of tea and toast, taking a closer look at both what you are eating and how you are eating, will provide you with some valuable clues as to how to get your bowel and IBS symptoms under control.

-So in this post and in the video below, I’m going to help show you how to take a closer look between the food you’re eating and your physical IBS symptoms.
+So in this post, we’ll take a closer look between the food you’re eating and your physical IBS symptoms.

-By the end of this post, my hope is that you’ll stop being afraid of mealtimes, and instead start to get a fresh understanding of how the food you’re eating, and the way you’re eating is impacting your body.
+My hope is that you’ll stop being afraid of mealtimes.
+Instead you’ll get a fresh understanding of how the food, and the way you’re eating is impacting your body.

 Food is not (always) the enemy

-Now when it comes to IBS and food, it’s very easy to start feeling afraid of mealtimes, worrying about what you can and can’t eat.
+With IBS, it’s easy to fear mealtimes and worry about what foods are safe to eat.
 You may even start dreading what’s to come after you’ve eaten something that perhaps you think you shouldn’t.

 Your life becomes consumed by your IBS and thoughts around food.
 You may even feel like you’d rather just go hungry than potentially trigger your IBS.

-And look I get it, because I’ve been there, and preferring to go hungry than potentially paying the price of severe gut pain always felt like the easiest option.
+And I get it.
+Because I’ve been there.
+I preferred to go hungry than potentially pay the price of severe gut pain.

 And to do this, I recommend you start a keeping food and symptom diary.